 Filipinos prepare for the New Year's Eve feast more elaborately than they do the Christmas Eve meal.
-And while the Christmas Eve meal is steeped in family traditions, the New Year's Eve meal is characterized by cultural superstitions.
-There are so many but these are the most popular.
+And while the Christmas Eve meal is steeped in family traditions, the New Year's Eve meal is characterized by cultural superstitions and customs that have passed from one generation to the next.

 01 of 05

+Also a Hispanic tradition, eating grapes or small round fruits is an inherited custom from the colonization era.
 One version calls for twelve round grapes, while another version requires twelve different round fruits.
-Whichever version is followed, the fruits have to be on the dining table at midnight and every person must eat all twelve.
-In the second version, it is not necessary to eat twelve whole fruits; a bite from each kind suffices.
+Whichever version is followed, the fruits have to be on the dining table at midnight.
+With the grapes, each and every person must eat all twelve, but with the whole big fruits, each person simply takes a bite from each.

 The round fruits represent prosperity as the shape resembles the gold and silver coins of olden days.
-This superstition is also tied to the belief that wearing... polka-dotted shirt or dress on New Year's Eve will lead to a prosperous new year.
+This superstition is also tied to the belief that wearing a polka-dotted shirt or dress on New Year's Eve will lead to a prosperous new year.

 02 of 05

-It is the... chicken's way of eating that associates it with hardship and poverty.
-As unfair as that may seem, chicken is not a top choice for dishes served on New Year's Eve.
+It is the chicken's way of eating that is associated with hardship and poverty, as the bird has to scratch and peck all year around.
+Although tasty and delicious, chicken is not served during New Year's Eve.

 03 of 05

-Eat Long Noodles For a Long and Healthy Life
+Long Noodles for a Long and Healthy Life

 04 of 05